amoebas/silverstripe-profiler/README.md

 That said, it's purely a playground for profiling and is most likely there are bugs and weird features.

-# Installation 3.0
+# Installation 3.*

     git clone git://github.com/amoebas/silverstripe-profiler.git profiler
-    sapphire/sake dev/build
     ./profiler/patches/patch-core.sh

-Load a page with ?flush=1
+Load a page in your browser with ?flush=1

 # Installation 2.4